alphagov/backdrop-ga-collector/README.md

 If a multi value field mapping is specified, the field will be split by the delimiter `:` and mapped accordingly.
 Example: given the field `key` has the value `foo:bar`, the mapping `key_0` will have the value of `foo` and `key_1` will have the value of `bar`.

-### Dimension as ID (`idDimension`)
+### Mapping dimensions as ID (`idMapping`)

-Allows you to configure one of the dimensions fields as the ID for the row, rather than the auto generated unique ID.
+Allows you to configure one or more of the dimensions fields as the ID for the row, rather than the auto generated unique ID.

+If you provide an array in the idMapping field it will concatinate the values of these dimensions as the key.

 ### Target (`target`)